-Mahana offers Mental Health services, Alcohol and Drug Addiction services and Gambling Harm Counselling.
+Mahana offers Mental Health, and Alcohol and Drug Addiction services.

 Please note: If you are engaged with a secondary service, you are not eligible for entry into Mahana.
 Mahana is NOT a crisis intervention service.